Occupational Therapy for Children and Young People at Helping Kids Shine

 At Helping Kids Shine we typically work with children, young people and their families by helping them to address any difficulties that they may be experiencing in day to day life, with a focus on supporting their independence and wellbeing at home, in education and in the community.

-Helping Kids Shine have a proven track record in providing high quality support in the context of Occupational Therapy assessments of special educational needs for EHCPS/SEN Statements and provide high quality quantified and specified tribunal ready reports.
+Helping Kids Shine have a proven track record in providing high quality support in the context of Occupational Therapy assessments of special educational needs and provide high quality quantified and specified tribunal ready reports.

 We work closely with neurodivergent adults and Special Educational Needs advocates to ensure that we are providing the best service possible for the families that we work with.